Nevada Solar Incentives and Tax Credits in 2025

 The details of net metering can vary by state and even utility.
 Under a variation of net metering called monthly net metering, every kilowatt-hour you send to the grid offsets one kilowatt-hour you buy from the grid in the same billing cycle.
 Any extras get rolled over to the next month at a reduced rate.

 Nevada’s main electric utility, NV Energy, offers monthly net metering where electricity you send to the grid offsets electricity you buy from the grid at nearly a 1-to-1 rate in the same billing cycle.
-Credits that roll over to future months do so at a rate of 75% of the retail rate of electricity.
-In Nevada, 93% of residents receive electricity from NV Energy.
+For solar panel systems less than 25 kilowatts, credits that roll over to future months do so at a rate of 75% of the retail rate of electricity.

 See how much you can save by going solar with Palmetto